ziyilin/graal/docs/release-notes/rc4.md

 ### General Remarks

 While we provide updated components for all languages for this rc4 release, only the JavaScript component received fixes from its upstream repository.
-All other languages are unchanged in terms of functionality
+All other languages are unchanged in terms of functionality.

 The next release, rc5, is planned for the beginning of August and will provide updates for all components.